ibm-cloud-docs/vpc/file_storage_vpc_create.md

 | GID 100+ | Allocated for the user’s group. |
 {: caption="Table 1.
 Unix/Linux&reg; supplemental ID values." caption-side="top"}

-To set supplemental IDS when creating a new share, make a `POST /shares` call and specify the `initial_owner` property with the supplemental IDs.
-For example:
+To set supplemental IDs when you create a share, make a `POST /shares` call and specify the `initial_owner` property with the supplemental IDs.
+See the following example.

 ```curl
 curl -X POST \